David-WZhao/CausalARG/README.md

 ![image](https://github.com/David-WZhao/CausalARG/assets/31216817/09e746b2-35fa-4dcc-9555-dab12607722a)

-4. After uploading the "model.pth", execute all code blocks in Colab file to derive prediction results
+4. After uploading the "model.pth", execute all code blocks in Colab file to derive prediction results.

 ### The time of training